eyalperry88/tahiniSPH/README.md

 ## Implementation

 The code is based on [hydrostatic_tank](https://github.com/pypr/pysph/blob/master/pysph/examples/hydrostatic_tank.py) example from PySPH, where fluid particles are floating in a tank.
 Each PySPH program basically contains three parts: particles, equations and a solver.
-I will describe the 2D version, although little changes are required to move to 3D (or higher!)
+First, I will describe the 2D version of fluid siumlation in a bowl mixed by a spoon (no phase shifts, yet)

 ### Create the Particles